The legacy of Florence Nightingale, the first professional nurse

 Nightingale went on to support the foundation of the British Red Cross in 1870, and gave advice on nursing and running hospitals.
 She was also a member of the young organisation’s Ladies’ Committee.

 The British Red Cross is now helping people across the UK who are feeling the impact of Covid-19.
 This is possible thanks to the thousands of volunteers who share Nightingale’s values and want to support their communities at this difficult time.

 Her name still means care, bravery and kindness

 Although Florence Nightingale died in 1910, we still know her as a kind and effective advocate for anyone who needs medical care, and are reminded of this often.

 Her name and legacy have survived through the years in many ways.
 For instance, Nightingale’s birthday, 12 May, is now known as the International Day of Nursing.
 And in 1933 the Surrey branch of the British Red Cross registered the country’s first air ambulance.
 It was named Florence Nightingale.

 Every year, the International Committee of the Red Cross awards the Florence Nightingale Medal to recognise exceptional courage and devotion to victims of armed conflict or natural disaster.
 It also rewards exemplary service or a pioneering spirit in public health or nursing education.
 In 2019, one of the recipients was Kirsty Boden, a young Australian nurse working at Guy’s Hospital, London.
 Kirsty was tragically killed while helping members of the public during the London Bridge attack in June 2017.

-And of course, the seven Nightingale hospitals now treating coronavirus patients around the UK speak powerfully of Florence Nightingale’s continuing influence.
+And of course, the seven Nightingale hospitals opened to treat Covid-19 patients around the UK speak powerfully of Florence Nightingale’s continuing influence.
 Then once people recover and need to leave hospital, the British Red Cross’ mobility aids service is helping provide the wheelchairs needed to transport patients home after treatment.